quanser/Quanser_Interactive_Labs_Resources/docs/source/Objects/animal_library.rst

     If you would like to use the `move_to` method, the actor must be spawned in a valid nav area.

-.. automethod::qvl.animal.QLabsAnimal.move_to
+.. automethod:: qvl.animal.QLabsAnimal.move_to
-.. automethod::qvl.animal.QLabsAnimal.destroy
+.. automethod:: qvl.animal.QLabsAnimal.destroy
-.. automethod::qvl.animal.QLabsAnimal.destroy_all_actors_of_class
+.. automethod:: qvl.animal.QLabsAnimal.destroy_all_actors_of_class
-.. automethod::qvl.animal.QLabsAnimal.ping
+.. automethod:: qvl.animal.QLabsAnimal.ping
-.. automethod::qvl.animal.QLabsAnimal.get_world_transform
+.. automethod:: qvl.animal.QLabsAnimal.get_world_transform
-.. automethod::qvl.animal.QLabsAnimal.get_world_transform_degrees
+.. automethod:: qvl.animal.QLabsAnimal.get_world_transform_degrees

 .. _animalConfig: